 2.2.7 Ascorbic acid (mg/100g)

-Ascorbic acid was measured using the method described by Ranganna (1986).
+Ascorbic acid content was measured using the method described by Ranganna (1986).
 Ten grams of fruit tissue were blended with 3% meta-phosphoric acid, and the volume was adjusted to 100 ml with H3PO4.
 The mixture was then filtered through Whatman No. 1 filter paper.
 An aliquot of 10 ml from the filtered solution was titrated with a standard dye solution (2, 6-dichlorophenol-indophenol dye) until a pink endpoint was reached.
 The ascorbic acid content was reported as mg of ascorbic acid per 100 grams.

 Ascorbic acid (mg/100g) = Titrate value x Dye factor x volume made up Aliquot taken x weight of sample taken x 100